Government Requirements

 Requirements for the Major in Government

 Courses transferred from other institutions can count (up to a maximum of two) in the 10-course requirement.
-For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar and writing assignment.
+For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar.
 Students taking government courses abroad must secure provisional approval for each course prior to leaving; upon return to Colby, brief descriptions of work completed must be submitted to the department for final approval.

 No government major may take any government course satisfactory/unsatisfactory; only courses in which a grade of C- or better is received may be counted as part of the major.
 No requirement for the government major may be waived without written permission of the department chair.
 Independent study projects do not count toward the required 10 courses.
 Jan Plan independent study shall be limited to two credits, unless an exception has been granted by the department chair.